Vanderbilt University Scholarships (2025–2026)

 How many students are selected?

-Vanderbilt does not release exact numbers, but these awards go to a small percentage of the admitted class each year.
+Vanderbilt does not publicly release exact numbers, but awards go to a small percentage of the entering class each year.

 Can competitive scholarships be combined with need-based aid?

 Yes.
-If your financial need exceeds the scholarship amount, Vanderbilt will add need-based grant funding on top.
+If your demonstrated need exceeds the merit award, Vanderbilt will provide additional need-based grant aid.

 Do I need test scores?